adambard/learnxinyminutes-docs/visualbasic.html.markdown

         'When this is the case, more than one if statement would be required.
         'An if statement is great for vending machines.
 Where the user enters a code.
         'A1, A2, A3, etc to select an item.
-        'All choices can be combined into a single if statement.
+        'All choices can be combined into a single if block.

-        Dim selection As String = Console.ReadLine 'Value for selection Console.WriteLine("A1. for 7Up")
+        Dim selection As String 'Declare a variable for selection Console.WriteLine("Please select a product form our lovely vending machine.")
+        Console.WriteLine("A1. for 7Up")
         Console.WriteLine("A2. for Fanta")
         Console.WriteLine("A3. for Dr. Pepper")
         Console.WriteLine("A4. for Diet Coke")

-        Console.ReadLine()
-        If selection = "A1" Then
+        selection = Console.ReadLine() 'Store a selection from the user If selection = "A1" Then
             Console.WriteLine("7up")
-            Console.ReadLine()
         ElseIf selection = "A2" Then
             Console.WriteLine("fanta")
-            Console.ReadLine()
         ElseIf selection = "A3" Then
             Console.WriteLine("dr. pepper")
-            Console.ReadLine()
         ElseIf selection = "A4" Then
             Console.WriteLine("diet coke")
-            Console.ReadLine()
         Else
-            Console.WriteLine("Please select a product")
+            Console.WriteLine("Sorry, I don't have any " + selection)
+        End If
         Console.ReadLine()
-        End If

     End Sub